Fell off Subsidy Cliff (before the American Rescue Plan ended it -- temporarily)

 This healthcare painting series is dedicated to a remarkable social activist, and exceptional human being, Athena Smith Ford.
 At her young age, she mentored so many of us in the art of genuine listening and informed responding.
 Rest in peace, my dear friend.
 Pennsylvania Health Access Network, a consumer advocacy group Athena helped launch, set up a memorial fund in her name.
 The fund will support the work of grassroots advocates in PA who are working to expand and protect access to healthcare.
 Donations can be made here.
 Thank you.

 I could no longer pretend to myself.
-I could not "un-know" what I learned interviewing my subjects.
+I could not "un-know" what I had learned interviewing my subjects.
 Their stories represent the struggles of millions.
 These stories and others moved me to exercise my First Amendment right of free speech.
 I “stood” with portraits and signs in front of the US Supreme Court and Capitol in Washington DC. to confront our representatives with the realities so many in this project face.

 photo credit: K.Bleier, Getty Images